ultra-gitsome/Perl6-POE6-Tiny/Readme.md

 ```

-If you find a use run a long lived session, then...
+If you find a reason to use run a long lived session, then...

 ```perl6
 $POE::Kernel.run_loop();